Jonah Heim Preview, Player Props: Rangers vs. Twins

 Jonah Heim At The Plate

-- In 39 games this year (40.6%), Heim has picked up an RBI, and in 17 of those games (17.7%) he had two or more.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 39 games this year (40.2%), Heim has picked up an RBI, and in 17 of those games (17.5%) he had more than one.
+He has also driven home three or more of his team's runs in 10 contests.

+- He has scored in 38 of 97 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.